 - Do not sign any paperwork that the at-fault party’s insurance company – including any request for them to access your medical records;

 - Do not accept any money from the at-fault party or their insurance company in any manner whatsoever – this could be portrayed as you accepting a settlement from them, which essentially means you are waiving your right to recover any further compensation.

-The bottom line is this: if you or a member of your family has suffered a serious injury as the result of a car crash, dog bite, or any other type of preventable accident, it is important that you consult with a personal injury attorney as a matter of priority.
+The bottom line is this: if you or a member of your family has suffered a serious injury as the result of a car crash, dog bite, or any other type of preventable accident, it is important that you consult with an injury attorney as a matter of priority.
 Not every injury victim requires the services of a legal professional, but it is always better to have a thorough understanding of your legal situation before you attempt to handle your claim on your own.

 Contact us today to discuss your case by calling us toll free from anywhere at 800-354-6275 or locally at 817-294-1900.